greenfield932/CarND-LaneLines-P1/writeup_template.md

 Initial image

+![alt text][sourceimg]

 My pipeline consisted of 7 steps.

 Step1.
 Make a color split with treshold for yellow (in HSV space) and white (in RGB space) colors
-![alt text][sourceimg]

 Step2.
 Apply blur to result image to make mask more smooth, this helps to remove some noise and prepare image for canny algorithm

 Step3.
 Convert image to grayscale

 Step4.
 Apply Canny algorithm

 Step5.
 Prepare region of interest

 Step6.
-Apply Hough analysis to find lines
+Apply Hough analysis to find lines, filter out bad lines and average lines

 Step7.
 Draw transparent lines by combining initial image and resulted lines image with blending technique

 ### 2. Identify potential shortcomings with your current pipeline